 How to begin a dialogue with us The first step is to email and introduce yourself and make sure that we know about you and your work.
 We are always happy to have a conversation with artists to get to know each other.
 The next key step would be to invite us to attend work that you are sharing – we are a very small team and so we can’t promise to attend everything.
 However we would strongly recommend also filming your work, even if it is only a single shot recording for archive.
 In most cases it is far better to see bad footage of a good show than nothing at all.
 We only have a small number of programming slots each year and have to make really tough choices, and the work has to be just the right fit for our audiences.

 Image: Puppet Animation Festival 2021, STINKY MCFISH AND THE WORLD’S WORSEWISH JO’S PORTABLE ART DEPARTMEN

 Our new programme supports tour booking and dialogue between venues and artists year round – this replaces our Puppet Animation Festival model which we are retiring after 39 glorious years.
 Read more about the new touring programme here.

-The process: We will now issue a callout twice a year for puppetry/visual theatre works for families.
+The process: We issue a callout twice a year for puppetry/visual theatre works for families.
 This will take place in August and March annually.
 From those who apply, the Puppet Animation Scotland panel select 10-15 productions, and prepare a digital promoters pack with artistic, fee and technical details of all the shows.
 This pack is issued to our venue and community booking networks – reaching over 150 arts centres, spaces and places across the country.
 Over the next 6 months, programming combinations and thematic packages will be shared by Puppet Animation Scotland as part of this offer to venues to best promote artists work.